-Walmart rolls out unlimited grocery delivery subscription
+Walmart rolls out grocery delivery subscription

-NEW YORK (AP) — Walmart is rolling out an unlimited grocery delivery subscription service this fall as it races to gain an advantage in the competitive fresh food business.
+NEW YORK (AP) — Walmart is rolling out a grocery delivery subscription service this fall as it races to gain an advantage in the competitive fresh food business.

 The service will charge an annual membership fee of $98 for subscribers to access unlimited same-day delivery, which will be offered in 1,400 stores in 200 markets.
 By year-end, it will extend to a total of 1,600 stores — or more than 50% of the country.